 WAN Edge Computing Ideal for Managing IoT Data

-In the next phase of the IoT, that will be heavily influenced by mobility, blockchain and WAN-edge optimization, most of the ‘things’ that enterprises care about will have to incorporate mechanisms for intelligence and control as well as adaptive connectivity.
-And these ‘things’ or smart devices will need to communicate with each other, at the edge, in addition to seamlessly connecting to a public or hybrid cloud.
+In the next phase of the IoT, that will be heavily influenced by mobility, blockchain and WAN-edge optimization, most of the ‘things’ that enterprises will care about will have to incorporate mechanisms for intelligence and control as well as adaptive connectivity.
+And these ‘things’ or smart devices will need to communicate with each other, at the edge, in addition to seamless to connect to a public or hybrid cloud.

-And the more ‘things’ that are out there acting semi-autonomously in the wild, like drones, for example, the more they will need to operate effectively by being able to communicate with every other drone in the cluster, which in turn feeds edge computing devices that in turn feed cloud systems with aggregated performance metrics rather than raw data.
+And the more ‘things’ that are out there acting semi-autonomously in the wild, like drones, for example, they will operate more effectively from being able to communicate with every other drone in the cluster, which in turns feeds edge computing devices that in turn feed cloud systems with aggregated performance metrics rather than raw data.

 Hybrid/Multi-Cloud imperatives will also have an impact to IoT, given that most enterprises are still moving workloads to the cloud (primarily Amazon, Microsoft and Google), so while demand for cloud services is still growing, cloud providers cannot grow if they run out of datacenter space.
 Thus, their edge presence will be defined and driven by data requirements for latency, data criticality and data volume.

 There are some key multi-cloud and hybrid-WAN use cases that we can expect to emerge, such as dynamic workload movement based on performance or cloud-bursting for incremental workloads.
 Enterprises are typically looking to accomplish several strategic objectives with hybrid/multi-cloud:

 - Risk mitigation: reduce exposure to large, sensitive data sets in private clouds

 - Optimization of existing on-premises investments: cloud-first approach for net-new workloads/projects